-Don’t want to leave your dogs at home on your next trip?
-Bring them with you!
+You don’t have to leave your dogs at home on your next trip

 Hiking and camping with your dog doesn’t have to be a challenge.
 Not only can you bring your pup along to many campgrounds, but it can be incredibly rewarding for you and your furry best friend.
 Still, if you and your dog have never camped before you might have a lot of questions: What do you need to know and bring?
 What about those funny little dog backpacks?
 What should you do once you’re there?